A career as a barristers' clerk would suit you if you want to use your business, administrative and people skills to manage chambers

 - There is generally a small team of around three to four barristers' clerks for every 15 to 20 barristers in a chamber.
 Clerks are often divided according to the types of legal cases handled by the chambers (e.g. criminal or family law).

 - There is often a 'buzz' in chambers and work may be pressured.
-You will be working with barristers who may be elated from winning, frustrated at losing or feeling under pressure during a case.
-You will need to be able to handle and support their emotions and not feel intimidated or overawed.
+You'll be working with barristers who may be elated from winning, frustrated at losing or feeling under pressure during a case, and you'll need to be able to handle and support their emotions and not feel intimidated or overawed.

 - The dress code is smart and a jacket must be worn in court.